Arkisto-Platform/describo-online/README.md

     ** It is crucial that these two repo's are sibling folders.
 ```

-2. Register your application with Microsoft
+### Register your application with Microsoft

     Follow the documentation at [https://github.com/UTS-eResearch/describo-ui-plugins/tree/master/onedrive](https://github.com/UTS-eResearch/describo-ui-plugins/tree/master/onedrive).
 Specifically, the section `Setting up Azure`

-3. Create an okta organisation and setup up your application
+### Create and Okta organisation and setup your application

     - Create an account at [developer.okta.com] and log in
     - Create a new `application` (Applications tab at the top, `Add Application`)